jimblackler/lifedemo/README.md

 value.
 The hue of the new cell is taken as the angle between the origin and the end of the combined vectors (using Math.atan2).
 This way an 'average' can be obtained that does not tend towards any locality on the color spectrum.

+As the simulation is so computationally extensive it can act as a benchmark of sorts between browsers.
+At the time of writing, Safari on OS X was giving the fastest results.

 The source is available on [GitHub][4] and has a GNU license.